Vlad-Parkhomenko/Ads-SDK/README.md

 # **Ads-SDK**

 ## **General**
-To use the package, download AdsSdk.unitypackage in Release and import it into the project.
+To use the package, download AdsSdk.unitypackage in Releases and import it into the project.
 Required tools are in Prefabs folder.
 Usage demos are in Samples folder.

 ### **NetworkAPI**
 Utility class for sending requests to the backend in convenint way.